 What sort of cases have you been involved with that you would like to discuss/feel are important?

-The lengthiest cases I have dealt with involved attempts by armed groups/paramilitaries (and their puppet-masters in the shadows) to force their will on other persons through violent means and to, essentially, dissolve a state in fact or in essence.
+The lengthiest cases I have dealt with involved attempts by armed groups/paramilitaries (and their puppet masters in the shadows) to force their will on other persons through violent means and to, essentially, dissolve a state in fact or in essence.
 The result has been suffering on a vast scale of countless victims caused essentially by the greed and/or misplaced ideologies of a few influential persons.
-It is of fundamental importance, I believe, to remain consistently aware of the the sheer power and capacity of the few to destroy the lives of the many.
+It is of fundamental importance, I believe, to remain consistently aware of the sheer power and capacity of the few to destroy the lives of the many.

 You also worked at the Special Tribunal for Lebanon (STL).
 What did that involve?

 At the STL, I was a counsel on the Prosecution Trial Team on the case of the Prosecutor v.
 Ayyash, Merhi, Sabra and Oneissi.
 The accused were charged with various terrorism offences related to the assassination of Rafik Hariri, the former Prime Minister of Lebanon, the murder of 21 others and the injury of over 200 innocent victims during a massive bomb attack in Beirut in 2005.
 A fifth defendant, Badreddine, had been killed in Syria mid-trial in 2015 and so the case against him was terminated at that point.
-I joined the prosecution in Autumn 2013, just before the beginning of trial, and was part of a sub-team responsible for presenting the evidence identifying the accused through mobile telephone data used during, and in preparation for, the attack.
+I joined the prosecution in the Autumn of 2013, just before the beginning of the trial, and was part of a sub-team responsible for presenting the evidence identifying the accused through mobile telephone data used during, and in preparation for, the attack.
 My colleagues and I spent nearly six months in and out of court leading the primary professional witness through this evidence alone.
 Interviewing lay witnesses in Beirut brought home very clearly the pressures they faced in testifying before the Tribunal.
 Cases of this nature are vast, and lawyers typically spend huge amounts of time preparing and tendering myriad grounding pieces of documentary evidence, before witnesses are even called.
-The dedication and determination of the investigators and analysts in combing through the vast amounts of call data records, identifying call patterns and piecing together the evidence of identification was enormously impressive.
+The dedication and determination of the investigators and analysts in combing through the vast amounts of call data records, identifying call patterns and piecing together the evidence of identification were enormously impressive.
 The case closed in the summer of 2018 and the accused Ayyash was convicted in September 2020.

-You now work for the Residual Mechanism for International Criminal Tribunals (IRMCT), what does this work entail?
+You now work for the International Residual Mechanism for Criminal Tribunals (IRMCT), what does this work entail?

 The IRMCT is the institution which has taken over the remaining cases of the International Criminal Tribunals for the Former Yugoslavia and for Rwanda.
 I am a member of the Prosecution Trial Team on the case of the Prosecutor v.
 Stanisic and Simatovic, in which the defendants, the ex-Head of Serbian State Security and one of his deputies, are charged with war crimes and crimes against humanity in Croatia and Bosnia Herzegovina between 1991-1995.
 This was a huge case, geographically and temporally, with multiple crime bases across two countries over four years.
-I joined in the summer of 2018, we closed the case in mid-April 2021, and are now awaiting judgment which will probably be handed down during this summer.
+I joined in the summer of 2018, we closed the case in mid-April 2021, and are now awaiting judgment which will probably be handed down this summer.

 What drives you to do what you do?